-Prerequisite: Students must meet the criteria under either (a) or (b) as follows: (a) ACT English score of 19 or above, or Accuplacer English score of 83 or above, or COMPASS English score of 80 or above (b) Completion of Writing Fundamentals ENG 0023 with a grade of "C" or higher OR enroll simultaneously in ALP Writing Fundamentals ENG 0023.
+Prerequisite: Students must meet the criteria under either (a) or (b) as follows: (a) ACT English score of 19 or above, or Accuplacer English Test score of 83 or above, (b) Completion of Writing Fundamentals ENG 0023 with a grade of "C" or higher OR enroll simultaneously in ALP Writing Fundamentals ENG 0023.
 Students write effective essays which demonstrate their ability to organize and communicate ideas with acceptable grammar, usage, mechanics, and punctuation.